zhaoyiluo/IMZLUO/content/posts/cpp/effective-cpp/effective-cpp.en.md

 **Item 48: Be aware of template metaprogramming.**

+- Template meta programming (TMP) can shift work from runtime to compile-time, thus enabling earlier error detection and higher runtime performance.
+  - Compilers are obliged to make sure that all source code is valid, even if it's not executed.
+- TMP can be used to generate custom code based on combinations of policy choices, and ti can also be used to avoid generating code inappropriate for particular types.

 ## Ch.
 8: Customizing new and delete

 **Item 49: Understand the behavior of the new-handler.**